ugraveknight/Healslut-Master/README.md

 		the format laid out for you.
 In order to keep the warning from appearing again, ensure that the third line equals 1.
 None of your information is shared with me and I will never attempt to communicate with those of you who use this function.
-		All the same, if I were you I'd create a new email account and use it exclusively for this purpose.
+		All the same, if I were you, I'd create a new email account and use it exclusively for this purpose.

 		This program will never take a picture of you without your consent.
 It is included